KOTOR-Community-Portal/mod-builds/content/k1/full.md

 ### Character Stuck After Combat

 This isn't a bug that modding can fix (or cause), it's an engine bug.
 It's related to the game's framerate being unsynced with your monitor's refresh rate.
 If you're on a 60hz monitor, you can just toggle v-sync.
 If you're 144hz or similar, just set your monitor to 60hz manually for the duration of play (and also toggle v-sync).
+Note that some software can interfere with the monitor's refresh rate and game's framerate actually syncing, including but not limited to AI frame prediction; graphics software-based v-sync; and some capture software.
+If you set your refresh rate to 60hz and enable v-sync ingame and the issue still happens, start hunting through your system software.
+Something is interfering with the values syncing properly.

 ### Grass